zaida-rivai/omniherald_website/src/content/homepage/index.md

 features:
   subtitle: Our core features
   title: What you get with OmniHerald
-  description: One of the leading agricultural analytics platforms on the market.
+  description: Innovative agricultural analytics platform
   button:
     enable: true
     label: All Features